Geekrob/TDAPW/index.md

 ---

-TDPW(TDAP-QE) is an time dependent ab initio package, which is based on the plane-wave code *[Quantum Espresso](https://www.quantum-espresso.org/)*.
+TDAPW(TDAP-QE/TDPW) is an time dependent ab initio package, which is based on the plane-wave code *[Quantum Espresso](https://www.quantum-espresso.org/)*.

 Chao Lian and Sheng Meng wrote the  original version. <br>
 Now, it is mainly maintained by  Daqiang Chen, Chao Lian, and Sheng Meng.